What is DxO PhotoLab 3?

 With the brush selected, you just need to paint over the image where you want to apply an adjustment.

 A box on the screen gives you control over the selection tool.
 You can adjust the size of the brush, the degree of feathering, its flow and opacity.
-Unlike in the original version, the mask is shown (in blue below) so you can see which areas will be adjusted.
+PhotoLab shows the mask (in blue below) so you can see which areas are being adjusted.
 Holding down the Alt/Option turns the brush into an eraser to remove the mask.

 The collection of sliding controls becomes visible once the mask is applied.
 These now have three levels.
 The top level has 8 sliding controls over brightness and contrast.
 Beneath that, lies the colour controls which allow you to adjust vibrancy, saturation, temperature, tint and hue.